pyodide/pyodide/docs/using_pyodide_from_javascript.md

 `pyodide.loadPackage`.
 This downloads the file data over the network (as a `.data` and `.js` index file) and installs the files in the virtual filesystem.

+Packages can be loaded by name, for those included in the official pyodide repository (e.g. `pyodide.loadPackage('numpy')`).
+It is also possible to load packages from custom URLs (e.g.
+`pyodide.loadPackage('https://foo/bar/numpy.js')`), in which case the URL must end with `<package-name>.js`.

-When you request a package, all of that package's dependencies are also loaded.
+When you request a package from the official repository, all of that package's dependencies are also loaded.
+Dependency resolution is not yet implemented when loading packages from custom URLs.

 `pyodide.loadPackage` returns a `Promise`.